BZoennchen/supercollider-book/_sources/chapters/supercollider/synths.md

 ```

 From the perspective of a musician, a synth definition is a parameterizable description of a short piece of sound.
-A synth, on the other hand, is the process of playing that piece of sound with specific parameters (frequency, loudness, velocity, etc.).
+A synth, on the other hand, is the process of playing that piece of sound with specific possibly modulated arguments (frequency, loudness, velocity, etc.).
 From a software developer's perspective, a synth definition is a factory that generates synths following its internal description.

 A ``SynthDef`` object encapsulates the server-side representation of a synth definition and provides methods for creating new ``Synths`` objects on the server.
-Furthermore a ``SynthDef`` object can be serialized to the disk and streamed via the network to distant audio servers.
+Furthermore, a ``SynthDef`` object can be serialized to the disk and streamed via the network to distant audio servers.
 ``SynthDefs`` are nothing more than compact representations of signal-flow graphs written down in text.

 ```{admonition} Synth